-In 1982, a task force of educators and parents undertook the establishment of Lac Courte Oreilles Ojibwa Community College.
+In 1982, a task force of educators and parents undertook the establishment of Lac Courte Oreilles Ojibwa Community College, now Lac Courte Oreilles Ojibwe College.
 A Needs Assessment and Planning effort was conducted in the summer of 1982 and the task force called on the Bureau of Indian Affairs to conduct a feasibility study to determine the appropriateness of a tribal community college at Lac Courte Oreilles.

 In August of 1982, the Lac Courte Oreilles Tribal Governing Board chartered the college and provided it with Articles of Incorporation.
 Classes were held throughout the 1982 – 1983 academic year primarily through the volunteer efforts of part-time instructors.

 LCOOC granted its first certificates of completion in the Community Health Educator program in June 1985.
 In May 1986, the college granted its first Associate of Arts Degree.

 The College received Land Grant Status approval on October 5, 1994, in legislation passed by the U.S. Congress within the Tribal College Act Endowment Amendment.
 This Amendment was attached to the Elementary and Secondary Education Act (ESEA) and signed into law by President Bill Clinton.